- Beautifully subtle, a glance in the moonlight, then farewell.

 - Low-Light Vision (Ex): Kitsune can see twice as far as humans in conditions of dim light.

 - Walks Among Us (Su): A Kitsune in their true shape is indistinguishable from a natural red, silver, or sable fox.
 This is their natural, normal form.
 Kitsune can assume the appearance of a specific single humanoid form, belonging to one of the common races, and of the same sex as the Kitsune.
 The race and physical appearance of this form are determined at character creation and cannot be changed.
 The Kitsune always takes this specific form when she uses this ability.
-A Kitsune in humanoid form gains a +3 racial bonus on Disguise checks made to sustain this identity.
+A Kitsune in humanoid form gains a +3 training bonus on Disguise checks made to sustain this identity.
 Changing shape is a standard action.
-This ability otherwise functions as Least Polymorph (Spell).
+This ability otherwise functions as Least Polymorph (Bard Spell).

 Major Racial Traits

 Choose one of the following Major Racial Traits:

 - Clever Ways (Ex): Kitsune with this racial trait add a permanent +1 training bonus to their Wisdom score.
 This bonus may be applied to their Wisdom score even if they have already added a racial ability score modifier to their Wisdom, though their total modified Wisdom Score cannot exceed 20 at character creation.
 In addition, at 11th level, the Kitsune gains an additional +1 to their Wisdom score, and at 26th level, they gain a further +2 to their Wisdom score (for a total of +4 from this racial trait, which is a total of +2 to their Wisdom Modifier).